abnerjosefelixbarbosa/web-app-react-banco-okay/README.md

 # About project

-Front-end app that allows to make bank transactions at the bank okay, where the customer enters his profile and selects the balance transfer operation to another account.
+React app that allows to do bank transactions at the bank okay, where the customer enters his profile and selects the balance transfer operation to another account.

 # Features